 - Going to a local support organisation. - Calling a helpline such as 'Safe to Talk' or Victim Support. - Reporting the crime to the police.
-It's a good idea to bring a support person. - Even if you choose not to report the crime, it's a good idea to get a proper medical examination anyway (for evidence, if you ever decide to report the crime later).
+It's a good idea to bring a support person. - Even if you choose not to report the crime, it's a good idea to get a proper medical examination anyway (mainly for your health, but also for evidence, if you ever decide to report the crime later) - Visiting your local Women's Refuge